PDF, TiKA Pledge To Boost Humanitarian Activities In KP - UrduPoint

 PDF, TiKA Pledge To Boost Humanitarian Activities In KP

-) The Pakistan Development Foundation (PDF) and Turkiye's aid organization TiKA on Wednesday held talks for enhancing humanitarian activities in Khyber Pakhtunkhwa
+The Pakistan Development Foundation (PDF) and Turkiye's aid organization TiKA held talks for enhancing humanitarian activities in Khyber Pakhtunkhwa

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th May, 2024) The Pakistan Development Foundation (PDF) and Turkiye's aid organization TiKA on Wednesday held talks for enhancing humanitarian activities in Khyber Pakhtunkhwa.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th May, 2024) The Pakistan Development Foundation (PDF) and Turkiye's aid organization TiKA held talks for enhancing humanitarian activities in Khyber Pakhtunkhwa.

 The PDF was represented by its Chairman Muhammad Bilal Sethi, Patron-in-Chief Dr Qibla Ayaz and Executive Member Khurshid Khan, while the TiKa team comprised Turkiye Ambassador Dr Mehmet Pekachi and its Country Director Muhsin BALCI.